ingvagabund/SpecParser/README_BASIC.md

 The main aim of this tool is to create a specfile abstract model, called Specfile 2.0.
-The Specfile 2.0 model is a simplified model of specfiles, abstacting the order of fields written in specfile as well as the formatting and the whitespace characters used in the original specfile.
+The Specfile 2.0 model is a simplified model of specfiles, abstracting the order of fields written in specfile as well as the formatting and the whitespace characters used in the original specfile.

 SpecParser aims to:
-* simplify (and standardize) specfile structure by restricting the range of supported fields and keywords
+* simplify (and restrict) specfile structure by restricting the range of supported fields and keywords
-* create a standardized form of specfiles for easier reading and orientation in different specfiles
 * simplify specfile editting by offering a wide range of functions manipulating the Specfile 2.0 model

 ## List of supported specfile fields: